 The artworks in the collection make a subtle reference to The Royal Danish Theatre, as well as Kølpin's personal biography, with pieces inspired by music, movement and the human body.
 Other works in the collection reference the modernist and expressionist periods, two periods that have become synonymous with important works of Danish art and design.
 As well as this, classical still life pieces and delicate ink drawings were commissioned, providing intricate objects of interest for those staying at the hotel.

-The artworks in the collection were produced by artists from a wide range of countries including; America, Britain, Germany, Greece and Scotland.
-Artists include: Emma Bennett, Kirsty Buchanan, Mat Chivers, Lily Ludlow, Pavlina Ecclesiarhou and Elke Sada.
+The artworks in the collection were produced by artists from a wide range of countries including: America, Britain, Germany, Greece and Scotland, this showcasing the international outlook of the property.
+Artists included: Emma Bennett, Kirsty Buchanan, Mat Chivers, Lily Ludlow, Pavlina Ecclesiarhou and Elke Sada.

 Featured left and above is Kirsty Buchanan and her hand painted figures, which are displayed throughout the bedrooms of the hotel.
 The artworks were delicately drawn in sepia ink and the series is titled 'Somnolent Nudes' referring to the sleepy, dreamlike state that each of the figures are in.